-Google Tag Manager just had a BIG update—its preview mode got a major overhaul.
-And if you’ve taken a look at it, you’re probably full of questions.
+Google Tag Manager just overhauled its preview and debug mode—and if you’ve taken a look at it, you’re probably full of questions.

 What has changed?
 Will this affect my tracking?
 Is this actually a better system?

-So what are the most important changes in GTM’s new preview mode?
+Here are the most important new features of preview mode:

 - The debugger lives in a separate tab